 Recommendations are developed for home modification utilizing assistive technology to enable individuals with disabilities to maintain independence which is important to overall wellbeing including mental, emotional, and physical health.

 These modifications can range from recommendation of simple solutions to fixing railings, modifying entrances for wheelchair access to smart home technology to lock and secure entrances, open blinds, and turn on appliances within the home.
-Follow up visits are also undertaken to ensure effective implementation of recommendations.
+Follow up visits were also undertaken to ensure effective implementation of recommendations.

-Guidance including the Fair Housing Act, the Americans with Disabilities Act and Section 504 will be used as the guideline for recommendations; suggestions will also be made based on research and the knowledge of experienced accessibility consultants who will determine additional solutions outside mandatory guidelines that will support an individual’s independence and overall quality of life.
+Guidance including the Fair Housing Act, the Americans with Disabilities Act and Section 504 were used as the guideline for recommendations; suggestions were also made based on research and the knowledge of experienced accessibility consultants who determined additional solutions outside mandatory guidelines that will support an individual’s independence and overall quality of life.
+As a pilot program, international standards were also used to trial new concepts such as the UK’s Wheelchair Accessible Homes standard.

 68 Harrison Avenue,